evoluteur/evolutility-models/README.md

 ## Sample models

-Models are description of objects and their properties/fields.
+Models are description of objects and their properties/fields, field groups, and sometimes nested-collections.

 #### Organizer